|

 well.

-about any particular organization, apostolate, or lay association, let me
+specific about any particular organization, apostolate, or lay association,

-just provide a simple way to sort out truth from lies.
-That way you can make
+let me just provide a simple way to sort out truth from lies.
+That way you

-thrive on popular enthusiasm are just a lot of sugary sweet sentiment that
+on popular enthusiasm are often just a lot of sugary sweet sentiment; the whole experience

-makes you feel good but that has little to do with the core basis of
+can make you feel good but it’s usually short lived because it really has little to do

-Christianity: deny yourself, take up your cross, and follow Me
+with the basis of Christianity: deny yourself, take up your cross, and follow Christ into

-into a life of self-sacrifice and suffering for the
+a life of self-sacrifice and suffering for the salvation of

 So, if you say you love